bvladoiu/prisma-editor/tasks.md

 # Tasks

+## Merge model properties into UI components - 06/19/2025
+Merged the properties of data classes in the prisma.editor.model package into their counterparts in the prisma.editor.ui package, following the pattern established in the Expertise component.
+Updated NavigationMenu, Hero, and Footer components to include the properties from their respective model classes.
+For the Home component, implemented the state logic directly in the Home UI component instead of using a separate model class.
+This simplifies the architecture by reducing the number of classes and making the UI components more self-contained.

+## Implement Home as component with composite pattern - 06/18/2025
+Refactored Home.kt in the prisma.editor.ui.pages package to follow the component pattern used by other UI components.
+Implemented Home as a class that extends HTMLElement with a create() method that aggregates other components.
+Used the composite pattern where the Home component's create() method calls create() on child components (Hero, Section, Footer, etc.).
+This standardizes the architecture across the application and improves maintainability.

+## Refactor UI components to use kotlinx.html - 06/17/2025
+Refactored all components in the prisma.editor.ui.component package to match the Expertise component pattern using kotlinx.html APIs.
+Converted Footer, Hero, KeywordStrip, NavigationMenu, Pitch, Section, Page, and Updates components from FlowContent extension functions to classes extending HTMLElement with create() methods.
+This standardizes the component architecture across the application, making it more consistent and maintainable.

 ## Create Main stylesheet aggregator - 05/07/2025
 Created a Main.kt file in the styles package that aggregates all styles from the styles package into a single stylesheet.
 The Main object provides two main functions: initialize() to create a stylesheet and add all styles to it, and exportStylesheet() to export the stylesheet as a CSS string that can be downloaded.
 Updated HeroStyles.kt to include container and button styles that were previously hardcoded in the Hero component.
 This prepares the application for a future export button functionality that will allow users to download the aggregated stylesheet.